ankxl/Plato-s_Pizza_BI/README.md

 2. The days with no orders (#8 days) have not been assumed as holidays just days with no orders.
 3. Sunday evening to Thursday evening for the purposes of analysis have been considered school nights
 4. For the purposes of capacity analysis, I have assumed this is a dine in restaurant and have no take out orders irrespective of the time of order.
+5. Small pizzas are consumed by an individual, Medium pizza is shared between 2 individuals, Large Pizzas are shared between 4 individuals, Xtra Large pizzas are shared between 6 individuals and Xtra Xtra Large pizzas are shared between 8.
-5. Key metrics for analysis are Total Orders, Total Revenue, Average Revenue per Day/Hour , Average Orders per Day/ Hour, Average Revenue per order, Table Shortage, Seat Shortage, Days with no Table/Seat shortage (stockout).
+6. Key metrics for analysis are Total Orders, Total Revenue, Average Revenue per Day/Hour , Average Orders per Day/ Hour, Average Revenue per order, Average Pizzas produced by Day/ Hour, Table Shortage, Seat Shortage, Days with no Table/Seat shortage (stockout).

 ### 2.2 Basic Statistics (observation) from data
 1. In a year Plato's Pizza